amandavisconti/ulyssesulysses.com/README.md

 Want to check out a more modern Ulysses digital edition?
 Check out my [InfiniteUlysses.com](http://www.infiniteulysses.com) (active public use 2015-2017, now migrated to static archived form—see the tour or Webrecorder archive to get a feel for when the site was interactive)

-# Notes
+# * Caveats
+Migrating this site from a private webhost to GitHub Pages broke parts of the site dependent on the .shtml file type (uses server side includes), such as including the same header navigation and footer on each page.
+I have no plans to make the small changes to fix this.

 This site is not maintained, and has not been maintained in years.
-Migrating this site from a private webhost to GitHub Pages may break parts of the site dependent on the .shtml file type (uses server side includes).